budde377/uber-coding-challenge/README.md

 [Rejseplanen.dk](http://rejseplanen.dk) is the only provider of danish transit information.
 Their service is mainly focused on travel-planning, i.e. how to get from A to B, and provides no native service for quick access of departure times for a given station/busstop.
 Such an service is a usefull for the user who is familiar with the bus-lines, but just want to know when the next bus is departing.
 It should be accessible from mobile devices and require minimal user interaction.

 ## Solution
-This service solves this problem by implementing a *full-stack* web-service written in Python and Dart.
+This service solves this problem by implementing a *full-stack* web-service written in Python (v3.4) and Dart (v1.11).
 The app finds nearby stations/bus-stops, visualized with a list and a map.
 Departure information can then be accessed by selecting relevant stations. **Why these technologies**

 ### Frontend
 Implemented in HTML, CSS3, and Dart, this service provides a simple design which displays real-time departure information.
 The design is responsive, which enables access from mobile devices, and features icons from [iconmonstr](http://iconmonstr.com/).

 The dart script defines a model (of stations and departures) and `Styler`-classes.
 This enables a clear distinction between the information avaiable and the logic for displaying this.
 The styler classes are defined as an `Element` and a `setup` method.
 The styler should only manipulate the provided element and its children.

-The implementation focuses on minimal client-server interaction, by only fetching departure information lazily and requireing the user to manually fetch new information.
+The implementation focuses on minimal client-server interaction, by only fetching departure information lazily and requireing the user to manually fetch new information, and is highly dependent on streams for communicating and propragating updates between instances.

 ### Backend